sokoide/workshop/infra/iscsi_pv_en.md

 Next, let's verify that VM1 can connect to and mount the iSCSI disk from VM2.

-1. **Discover the Target**
+1. **Start Service and Discover the Target**

-    Discover the available iSCSI targets exposed by VM2.

     ```bash
+    sudo systemctl enable --now iscsid
     sudo iscsiadm -m discovery -t sendtargets -p 192.168.1.12
     ```

 2. **Log in to the Target**

-    Log in to the discovered target.

     ```bash
-    sudo iscsiadm -m node --login
+    sudo iscsiadm -m node --targetname iqn.2025-12.world.server:storage --portal 192.168.1.12:3260 --login
     ```

 3. **Verify the Disk**

-    Check if a new block device has been recognized.
-You should see a new device like `/dev/sdb` in addition to `/dev/sda`.
+    Check if a new block device (e.g., `/dev/sdb`) has been recognized.
+Comparing `lsblk` before and after login is helpful.

     ```bash
     lsblk